MLSTRM/xiii-save-manager/README.md

 Put your practice saves into each folder.
 Next time you run the command, the saves will be copied to FF13 save files folder, sorted with chapter and file names.

+You can name save files however you want, but I'd recommend `01.dat`, `02.dat` style of naming to make sure it works as intended.

 **EXISTING SAVE FILES IN FF13'S SAVE FOLDER WILL BE OVERWRITTEN.
 BACKUP IF YOU NEED.**

 You don't have to put saves into all folders.
 If a chapter folder is empty, it will simply be ignored.